GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 ## General Purpose Registers

-There are eight 32-bit registers in the x86-32 core.
+There are eight 32-bit general purpose registers in the x86-32 core.
 They are primarily used for arithmetic, address calculations, and logical operations.

 32-bit Register | 16-bit register | 8-bit registers | 32-bit Specialized Uses
 ----------------|-----------------|-----------------|------------------------------------